zarazaga/ImpatientGIS/textBOOK.md

 ## Chapter 1
 # import point and polygon data into ArcGIS Pro

-A women's health NGO wants to build a new clinic in Botswana.
-Where is it needed?
+*example: A women's health NGO wants to build a new clinic in Botswana.
+We need location data: where are existing clinics exist and where are the gaps where a new one would be most helpful?*

+Jump in!
+First search the internet for *shapefiles* about *health* in *Bostwana*.

-We need location data: not only how many clinics there already are, but where those clinics are located.
-An shapefile is a traditional data-file in which geometries (points or shapes) are located in the world, defined by a lat-long coordinate.
-Such data can also be saved in a table, with lat.long data, or as a geoJson (a java native geospatial data structure).
+*A **shapefile** is a geospatialdata-file in which information is packaged along with geometries (points or shapes) and their location in the world, usually defined by a lat-long coordinate.
+Such data can also be saved in a table, with lat.long data, or as a geoJson (a java native geospatial data structure)*.

-Search for Botswana, shapefile, health . .
-The Bostwana Humnaitarian
-Ian Mcharg made GIS maps using layers of transparent plastic, each plastic layer, roads, forests, views, was one aspect of a landscape, and together the thick layered study allowed him to see, if in a slightly muddy way, something about the relationships between all those aspects.
-Such a *suitability analysis* is based on relecting on the relationships between opportunities and contraints for development.
-Jump into GIS by making an Ian McHarg-style suitability development study, bringing together multiple layers of data about a place.
-One of the excitements in a GIS study is that you can combine unexpected datasets of a place- social, politcal, ecological and risk data allow one to see unexpected relationships.
+You search for Botswana, shapefile, health, and you find the *Bostwana Humnaitarian Data Exchange*.
+That sounds promising.
+Narrowing the format options to *zipped shapefiles* reduces the length of the list.
+I downloaded *Botswana-healthsites* and .
+Try to avoid raster data which shows, for example population density per-pixel.

 Geospatial data vector data has points, lines or polgons